joelmontavon/sds-docs/README.md

 ### Data Access (Read/Write):

 Reading and writing data to the SDS requires separate calls to each partition as appropriate.
-Writing should be performed synchonously to prevent 409 errors that indicates a conflict between a client's request and the current state of a resource on the server.
+Writing should be performed synchonously to prevent 409 errors that indicate a conflict between a client's request and the current state of a resource on the server.

 #### Local Partition